taufiqmurtadho/quantumxy/README.md

 # quantumxy
-Simulation of Quantum Spin Chain on a ring (periodic boundary condition) under a Hamiltonian with XY-interaction and external magnetic field
+Python simulation of a quantum spin chain on a ring (1D chain periodic boundary condition) under a Hamiltonian with XY-interaction and external magnetic field